yugr/sortcheck/README.md

 $ export SORTCHECK_OPTIONS=debug=1:max_errors=10
 ```

+You can also put option string to /SORTCHECK\_OPTIONS file
+(this is particularly useful for testing of daemon processes).

 Supported options are
 * max\_errors - maximum number of errors to report (default 10)
 * debug - print debug info (default false)